 \subsection{Spatial Mask}

-We remove certain patches by random sampling based on a uniform distribution.
-By using uniform distribution, it has the potential to mask more patches near the center of the image, where the face is located.
+Patches are randomly removed based on a uniform distribution.
+This approach has the potential to mask more patches near the center of the image, where the face is typically located.
 With high masking rates, redundancy is largely eliminated, resulting in a task that is not easily solved by visible neighboring patches inference.
-Since the following encoder proceeds with only unmasked patches, it speeds up the training process.
+Since the following encoder only proceeds on unmasked patches, it speeds up the training process.
 In addition, we assess the performance of our model using various masking rates.
 The details and results of these evaluations are presented in the supplementary materials.